appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

         }
     }
     ```
- 4. Bind the **onClick** event to the `sendMessage` method of _Send\_Receive\_Message_ JS object.
+ 9. Bind the **onClick** event of the **Send notification** button to execute the `sendMessage` function.

+You've set up the Appsmith app to capture the information using widgets and created queries to send the data to workflow for processing.

+### Receive data and send notification to user

+In your workflow, you will read the parameters sent from the Appsmith app, write code to send the notification to the given user.
+You can achieve this by using a `assignRequest()` function provided by Appsmith in your workflow, and adding widgets to receive the notification in your Appsmith app.

+#### Create notification requests

+Follow the steps below to create notification requests in your workflow:

- 5. In your workflow, update the JS object _Main_ and add `assignRequest()` function.
-In the below code, the `assignRequest()` function assigns a request to specified users (`requestToUsers`) within the Appsmith app.
+ 1. Update the JS object _Main_ and add `assignRequest()` function.
+In the below code, the `assignRequest()` function is building a request based on the parameters sent to the workflow.
+The specified users (`requestToUsers`) are users within the Appsmith app.
 This assignment ensures that the request and its data is accessible only to the specified user or users.
-Add your Appsmith username to `requestToUsers` attribute by replacing `add your appsmith user name` in the code snippet below.

     ```javascript
     export default {